SystemsApproach/security/infra.rst

 includes the public key of customer C. This certificate is signed by ISP *A* using the private key of *A*.
 So if we can trust *A*, we learn two things about *C*: its public key and the set of addresses allocated to the holder of that public key.
+Note that we don't learn who *C* is (unlike a TLS certificate); we just learn the public key of the entity that is authorized to originate routing advertisements for some prefix or prefixes.

-One level higher in the chain, the Local Internet Registry (LIR) has issued a certificate that states ISP *A* has authority to allocate addresses out of some prefix.
-The prefix that *A* has allocated to *C* must be a subprefix within the allocation made by the LIR.
+One level higher in the chain, the Regional Internet Registry (RIR) has issued a certificate that states ISP *A* has authority to allocate addresses out of some prefix.
+The prefix that *A* has allocated to *C* must be a subprefix within the allocation made by the RIR.
 By following the chain back to the root certificate, it is possible to establish that *C* is legitimately able to advertise the prefix allocated to it by *A*.